Sheshiyer/heyzack-launchboom-wiki-v0.2/data-sources/02_Campaign_Core/launch_campaign_idea_drafts/idea_oldvsnew.md

 Format: Slide-based 30-60s videos using product images & stock visuals

-**Slide 1: "Still worrying halfway to work if you left it on?"**
+**Slide 1: "Did I leave the coffee maker on?"**

-* **Visual:** A quick montage of common household items (toaster, iron, hair straightener, makeup mirror) shown plugged in and seemingly "on."
-A person commuting (e.g., in a car or bus) suddenly has a worried expression, realizing they might have forgotten to turn something off.
+* **Visual:** A person at work, looking worried and checking their phone.
+The thought bubble shows multiple devices left on at home - coffee maker, TV, chargers - with power symbols glowing ominously.

-**Slide 2: "One tap from panic to peace."**
+**Slide 2: "With HeyZack, control everything from anywhere."**

 * **Visual:** The worried person from Slide 1 pulls out their phone.
-With a single, decisive tap on the Heyzack app (showing the Smart Plug interface), the "on" icon for the device immediately switches to "off," and the person's face visibly relaxes into relief.
+With a single tap on the HeyZack app (showing the Smart PD Power Strip interface), multiple device icons switch to "off," and the person's face visibly relaxes into relief.

-**Slide 3: "Heyzack Smart Plugs = remote control + scheduling."**
+**Slide 3: "HeyZack Smart PD Power Strip = 4 outlets + 4 USB ports, all smart."**

-* **Visual:** The Heyzack Smart Plug (product image) shown plugged into an outlet.
-Then, an animation on the Heyzack app setting a timer for a coffee maker to turn on automatically in the morning, demonstrating both remote control and scheduling capabilities.
+* **Visual:** The HeyZack Smart PD Power Strip (product image) shown with multiple devices plugged in.
+Then, an animation on the HeyZack app showing individual outlet control and USB port management, demonstrating complete power control.

-**Slide 4: "No more guesswork.
-Just power you trust."**
+**Slide 4: "See exactly what each outlet is using."**

-* **Visual:** The Heyzack app displaying clear usage statistics for a device connected to a smart plug, along with an ON/OFF log, providing full transparency and reassurance about power usage.
+* **Visual:** The HeyZack app displaying clear usage statistics for each outlet on the power strip, with real-time energy monitoring and individual ON/OFF logs, providing complete transparency.

-**Slide 5: "Schedule it.
-Track it.
-Save from it."**
+**Slide 5: "Find your biggest energy wasters."**

-* **Visual:** The Heyzack app analytics interface showing which device, connected to a smart plug, uses the most energy over a period, highlighting potential savings.
-This could be a bar graph or a pie chart.
+* **Visual:** The HeyZack app analytics interface showing which outlet uses the most energy over time, with suggestions for optimization and potential savings highlighted in an easy-to-read dashboard.

 **Slide 6: "Because control should go with you."**